 Less Than 1 Academic Year: Requires completion of an organized program of study at the postsecondary level (below the baccalaureate degree) in less than 1 academic year (2 semes ters or 3 quarters) or in less than 900 contact hours by a student enrolled full-time.

 At Least 1 But Less Than 2 Academic Years: Requires completion of an organized program of study at the postsecondary level (below the baccalaureate degree) in at least 1 but less than 2 full-time equivalent academic years, or designed for completion in at least 30 but less than 60 credit hours, or in at least 900 but less than 1,800 contact hours.
-At Least 2 But Less Than 4 Academic Years: Requires completion of an organized program of study at the postsecondary level (below the baccalaureate degree) in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 60

-120 credit hours, or in at least 1,800 but less than 3,600 contact hours.
+At Least 2 But Less Than 4 Academic Years: Requires completion of an organized program of study at the postsecondary level (below the baccalaureate degree) in at least 2 but less than 4 full-time equivalent academic years, or designed for completion in at least 60 but less than 120 credit hours, or in at least 1,800 but less than 3,600 contact hours.

-Private institution: An educational institution controlled by a private individual(s) or by a nongovernmental agency, usually supported primarily by other than public funds, and operated by other than publicly elected or appointed officials.
+Private institution: An educational institution controlled by a private individual(s) or by a non-governmental agency, usually supported primarily by other than public funds, and operated by other than publicly elected or appointed officials.